-The Jewish Museum of Greece would like to invite you to the opening of its periodic exhibition «The Good Shepherds.
-Metropolitans and Chief Rabbis in the Face of the Holocaust», which will take place on Wednesday, January 23, 2018.
+The Jewish Museum of Greece inaugurated its periodic exhibition «The Good Shepherds.
+Metropolitans and Chief Rabbis in the Face of the Holocaust», on Wednesday, January 23, 2018.

 The idea for this exhibition came from Samuel (Makis) Matsas, President of the Jewish Museum of Greece (JMG).
 A child of the Occupation, who survived thanks to the timely escape of his parents and the generosity of friends and strangers, he asked us to research the conditions under which senior members of the Christian clergy and eminent rabbis decided and acted in various ways to assist persecuted Jews during the years of the Nazi Occupation.